itzneel05/basic-ip-info/README.md

 # IP Info Gatherer

-A Python script to gather public information about an IP address (geolocation, ISP, hostname) using the ip-api.com API.
-Ideal for cybersecurity enthusiasts learning OSINT and reconnaissance.
+A lightweight Python tool for **passive reconnaissance**, gathering public IP information (geolocation, ISP, hostname) using the [ip-api.com](http://ip-api.com) API.
+Designed for cybersecurity enthusiasts learning **Open-Source Intelligence (OSINT)** and penetration testing.
+Results are displayed in the console and saved to a JSON file for easy analysis.

 ## Features
 - Retrieves IP details: country, city, ISP, hostname.